Skip to main content

 HELOC Interest Rate Forecast 2027: What Borrowers Should Expect

-HELOC interest rates are tied to the prime rate.
-Here's what the 2027 forecast means for your home equity line and how to plan ahead.
+HELOC rates are tied to the prime rate.
+Here's what the 2027 forecast means for your monthly payments and whether to lock in now or wait.

 Key Takeaways